davidan1981/rubybreaker/TUTORIAL.md

 source program) but is better for a long-term maintenance.
 Regardless of the mode you choose to run, no source code change is required.

+### Running RubyBreaker

 Let us briefly see how RubyBreaker can be run directly as a command-line program to understand the overall concept of the tool.
 We will explain how to use RubyBreaker in a Rakefile later.
+The following is the banner of RubyBreaker when running in the command-line mode:

+    Usage: rubybreaker.rb [options] prog[.rb]
+        -b, --break MODULES              Specify modules/classes to 'break' -c, --check MODULES              Specify modules/classes to check -l, --libs LIBRARIES             Specify libraries to load --debug                      Run in debug mode
+            --style STYLE                Select type signature style - underscore or camelize --io-file FILE               Specify I/O file
+            --save-output                Save output to file
+        -s, --[no-]stdout                Show output on screen
+        -a, --[no-]append                Append output to input file -v, --verbose                    Show messages in detail
+        -h, --help                       Show this help text

+#### Example

+Here is an example of running Rubybreaker as a command.

     $ rubybreaker -v -s -l lib.rb -b A,B prog.rb

-The above command runs RubyBreaker in verbose mode (`-v`) and will display the output on the screen (`-s`).
+This runs RubyBreaker in verbose mode (`-v`) and will display the output on the screen (`-s`).
 Before RubyBreaker runs `prog.rb`, it will import (`-l`) `lib.rb` and _break_ (`-b`) classes `A` and `B`.
-Here is `lib.rb`:
+Here is the source of `lib.rb`:

     class A
       def foo(x)